Rome Colosseum Tours

-Tour with children
+Colosseum tours with children

-If you are going to visit the Colosseum with children, the private guided tour of the Colosseum and the Forum can be a good option because, if there are children in the group, they often introduce anecdotes that may interest them and adapt part of the speech for them.
+If you are going to visit the Colosseum with children, the private guided tour of the Colosseum and the Forum can be a good option because, if there are children in the group, they often introduce anecdotes that may interest them and adapt part of the speech for it.
 In any case, you will also find tours totally adapted to children and it can be a good option to awaken their interest in the history of the place.

 If you are traveling with someone with reduced mobility, make sure that the guided tour you choose is adapted for this group.
 The Colosseum has several wheelchairs available for visitors.

-8. Practical tips for guided tours
+Practical tips for guided tours

-The main advice I am going to give you is valid for any guided tour in Rome.
+The main advice I am going to give you is useful for any guided tour in Rome.
 If you love photography, there are hundreds of places in Rome that will delight you, but don't try to take too many pictures during the guided tour.

 - Between the streets Via del Colosseo and Via Nicola Salvi there is a stop from which you can take a great picture of the Colosseum.
-I also recommend that, although the amphitheater does not come out "whole" in the frame try to experiment at different times of day from the square surrounding it.
+I also recommend that, although the amphitheater does not come out "whole" in the frame try to experiment at different times of the day from the square surrounding it.

-Beware of heat
+Beware of the heat

 I also have to repeat to you to be careful with the high temperatures.
-Keep in mind that the Forum is an esplanade where there is no shade and that during the visit the heat can be very hot.
+Keep in mind that the Forum is an esplanade where there is no shade and that during the visit the heat can get very hot.
 Bring plenty of water to hydrate yourself and protect yourself from the sun.

 What to do with backpacks and luggage

-9. Other guided tours you may be interested in
+Other guided tours that may interest you

 Along with the Colosseum, the Vatican Museums are the most emblematic site in Rome and have so much to offer that it is worth visiting them with the company of someone who can tell you all its history in a pleasant way.
 You can check this article I wrote about The best guided tours of the Vatican ⛪.